John-Otago/PhD-Plus/README.md

 This project was developed in HASS (Humanities and Social Sciences) but should also benefit students in STEM (Science, Technology, Engineering, and Mathematics).

-Overall, I draw insights from many areas and sectors of academe and society, and this project is interdisciplinary in nature (the way I intended).
+Overall, I draw insights from many areas and sectors of academe and society, and this project is interdisciplinary (the way I intended).

+All the so-called ‘disciplines’ and ‘boundaries’ are man-made and artificial in nature, albeit not arbitrary.
+Think in systems, not in disciplines.

 ### 0.4 Disclaimer
 This project is based on my personal philosophy and shaped by my experience.
 Your supervisors may have different views.
 Always check with them.